Community Matters

 Third+ year — Sexual Assault Prevention Ongoing: Taking Action

-Continuing students do not need to take the AlcoholEdu or Sexual Assault Prevention for Undergraduates courses again.
+Continuing students do not need to take the AlcoholEdu, Mental Well-being for Students, or Sexual Assault Prevention for Undergraduates courses again.

 FAQs for undergrad online courses